Paying off your rent arrears - overview

 - Universal Credit (UC)

-Deductions from benefits are restricted to a fixed weekly amount of 5 per cent.
+Deductions from benefits other than Universal Credit are restricted to a fixed weekly amount of 5%.
+This means no more than £3.70 can be taken each week.
 Some landlords won’t accept this rate, so check with your landlord.

 If your landlord goes to court